 Dr. Mir received her Masters and Doctorate degrees in Acupuncture and Oriental Medicine from South Baylo University, Anaheim.
 She is a Licensed Acupuncturist in California and also holds a Diplomate in Acupuncture and Chinese Herbs from the National Certification Commission for Acupuncture and Oriental Medicine.
 Dr. Mir is currently working as an assistant professor at the Southern California University of Health Sciences, College of Eastern Medicine and a clinical supervisor at SCU Health Systems since 2008.
 She also provides clinical services at the Oncology Institute of Hope and Innovation in Whittier, California.
 Dr. Mir has participated in research on HIV/AIDS and cancer.
 Her main clinical research interest is in the effects of acupuncture on chemotherapy-induced neuropathy in cancer patients.

-Dr. Prasad graduated in Ayurvedic Medicine from University of Kerala, India and received his Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
-Dr. Prasad is a licensed acupuncturist in California and holds a Diploma in Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine.
+Sivarama Prasad graduated in Ayurvedic Medicine from University of Kerala, India and received his Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
+Dr. Prasad is a licensed acupuncturist in California and holds a Diplomate in Acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine.
 He is currently working as a professor of research in the SCU’s College of Eastern Medicine and a clinician at SCU Health System and at the Students’ Health and Counseling Center at California State University, Fullerton.

-Dr. Prasad has over twenty years in clinical experience in integrating Ayurveda, Traditional Chinese Medicine, and Western diagnostic methods to evaluate, assess, and manage patients.
+Prasad has over twenty years in clinical experience in integrating Ayurveda, Traditional Chinese Medicine, and Western diagnostic methods to evaluate, assess, and manage patients.
 Additionally, he also advises yoga/tai-chi and breathing practices to his clients.
 One of his strengths is providing detailed dietary advice based on Eastern traditional medicine that is individualized to the patient’s condition.
 His main interests are in managing internal medicine conditions, specifically gastrointestinal, respiratory, immunological, psychological, and cardiovascular conditions.

 Elisabeth Choi is a second generation eastern medicine practitioner.
 Her passion for health and wellness stems from her personal healing experience with acupuncture.
-She earned her Bachelors in biochemistry and cell biology from the University of California, San Diego and completed her masters in acupuncture and eastern medicine with honors at Southern California University of Health Sciences (SCU).
+She earned her Bachelors in biochemistry and cell biology from the University of California, San Diego and completed her Master of Acupuncture and Eastern Medicine with honors at Southern California University of Health Sciences (SCU).
 She has also trained extensively with renowned practitioners around the world and at the Chang Gung Memorial Hospital in Taiwan.
 During the course of her career, she has treated a wide range of conditions including low back pain, neck pain, shoulder pain, migraines, headaches, anxiety and depression, fatigue and insomnia, digestive issues, women’s health issues, and symptoms associated with many chronic illnesses including diabetes, cancer, HIV, autoimmune disorders, and stroke rehab.
 Choi has been involved with several research projects regarding the benefits of acupuncture for various conditions including cancer and low back pain.
 Choi takes an integrative approach towards health and strives to bridge the gap between conventional and eastern medicine for a healthier, happier life.